 At Wellstar, we are committed to keeping you and your family safe every day.
 As we transition to the summer months, it’s important to continue health precautions to help slow the spread of COVID-19.

-Despite more businesses and shared spaces—such as hiking trails, parks and pools—gradually reopening, the virus remains prevalent in Georgia.
+With new variants of COVID-19 on the rise, it’s important to be smart when venturing into public businesses and shared spaces, such as hiking trails, parks and pools.
 According to Wellstar health experts, the increased activity and contact with others could lead to a rise in COVID-19 cases.

 “Although summer can be a relaxing time for us all, it’s not time to become lax with preventative health measures,” said Dr. Chirag Patel, Wellstar Medical Director of Population Health.
 “Unfortunately, many of our favorite summertime activities, such as visiting the beach or park, can bring large groups of people together and put you or your loved ones at a higher risk for infection.”